cjungmann/th/README.md

 ### Dictionary

 This part is no longer attempted.
-The Makefile still includes instructions for downloading this information, and the files that help interpret the source are still included in the repository.
+Interpreting the source data is complicated by the need to recognize and convert the dictionary's unique notation to unicode characters.
+I solved many of these problems, but many still remain.
+The Makefile still includes instructions for downloading this information and and the repository retains some conversion scripts in case I want to come back to this.

 Grouping synonyms by part of speech (ie noun, verb, adjective, etc.) has potential to be useful, as well.
 The first problem is in identifying